3. Station Management

 API Credentials: Station-specific authentication tokens or API keys required for secure data submission and retrieval.

-Ingestion Endpoints: The specific URL (for HTTP), Topic (for MQTT), or other endpoint information required to send data to this specific station.
+Ingestion Endpoints: The specific URL (for HTTP), Topic (for MQTT), FTP server details (for FTP), or other endpoint information required to send data to this specific station.

 Code Snippets: Example code (e.g., cURL, Python) demonstrating how to format and submit data to the endpoint.